gumaerc-testorg/6.170-spring-2013/content/pages/projects/_index.md

 uid: 1b52d2eb-781f-59fc-2005-cfdb8156e288
 ---

 In this class, you will do an introductory project, followed by three solo projects, and lastly a final team project.
 The aim of these projects is to develop your design skills, to give you practice using the design ideas and representations taught in the class, and to help you become familiar with the implementation and infrastructure technologies.
-Project development and outcomes will be guided by the [Project Checklist (PDF)]({{< baseurl >}}/resources/mit6_170s13_proj-chklst).
+Project development and outcomes will be guided by the {{% resource_link a5bcd8f9-8c3b-4e39-1170-02331fee576b "Project Checklist (PDF)" %}}.

 The infrastructure for all projects is the same.
 All your work will be checked into a repository on GitHub.
 Moreover, in line with modern practice, your projects will be continually deployed (that is, deployed to a public Heroku site after each phase).
 There will be no special hand-in procedure.
 After the deadline for the project phase, the staff will grade whatever is in your GitHub repository.